alephium/voting-tutorial/docs/Voting Application on Alephium.md

 # Voting Application on Alephium

 The goal of this tutorial is to guide you through the process of building a dApp on the Alephium blockchain.
 We will first present a simple voting protocol and describe the transactional model of the Alephium blockchain.
-Then we will implement the protocol as a smart contract and use a Typescript API client to deploy the contract on the blockchain testnet and allow users to vote.
+Then we will implement the protocol as a smart contract and use a TypeScript API client to deploy the contract on the blockchain testnet and allow users to vote.
 At the end of this guide, you will have learnt how to build a simple dApp on Alephium and will be ready to implement your own idea with the frontend of your choice.
 As an example below is a screenshot of the full voting application which is accessible [here](https://github.com/alephium/voting-demo).
 We will implement a minimalist version of this application using the same API client and contracts but a simpler UI in React.
 No prior React knowledge is required.

 <img title="demo" src="./assets/full-app.JPG" alt="Full application screenshot" >